deckerweb/shortcode-item-updated/README.md

 **Updates**
 * Are done via the plugin "GitHub Updater" (see above) - leveraging the default WordPress update system!
 * Setting your GitHub API Token is recommended! :)
+* It's so easy and seamless you won't find any better solution for this ;-)

 ## Usage - Examples: